garrandall/popular-music-data/tracks/after-the-dance-marvin-gaye.md

 Come on, dance with me.
 Baby

-I want you, ooh
+I want you, oh
 I want you
 And you want me
 So why can't we
 Get together after the dance

-All right, ooh
+All right, oh
 (Looking girl, saw you smile)
 When I first saw you
 (Looking good on Soul Train)